sbose78/track-me/README.md

 #### The relay server

-- A notification is sent to the broadcaster device "Stop sending your location, ass ".
+- A notification is sent to the broadcaster device "Stop sending your location, toga ".
 - The user clicks on the notification and the app stops sending the HTTP requests to the relay server.